miahanhnguyen/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi.md

 | churn         | 307        | 31              |

 **7. What is the customer count and percentage breakdown of all 5 plan_name values at 2020-12-31?**
-- Each customer can have multiple plans before that day.
-Need to filter the latest customer plan only
+- Filter out customer plans before 2020-12-31.
+Since each customer can have multiple plans before that day (for example: trial followed by basic monthly etc.), we need to filter out the latest plan for each customer only
-- Otherwise one customer with multiple plans will be counted multiple times
+- To do that, after filtering plans before 2020-12-31, using self-join to exclude all the plans before the latest plan filter table (hence using NOT EXISTS)
+- If we don't do this filter, the count and percentage breakdown will be inflated as one customer can have multiple plans.
 ````sql
     WITH latest_plan AS (
     SELECT s.customer_id, s.plan_id